staedi/staedi.github.io/_posts/2020-09-30-metrousage.md

 ---
 layout: post
-title:  "Visualization of Seoul Metropolitan subway usages"
+title:  "Visualizing Seoul Metropolitan subway riderships"
+last_modified_date: 2021-02-06
 categories: [works]
 tags: [python, pydeck]
 ---

-The visualization of the transportation usages is often one of the most commonly done by fellas.
+The visualization of the transportation usages is often one of the most commonly done by researchers.
 This involves a range of visualization techniques from simple **scatterplot** to more involved abstract **graphs**.

 ## Motivation

-Yesterday, by chance, I came across one phenomenal website, [Visualizing MBTA Data](http://mbtaviz.github.io/#trains), which made use of `D3.js` and pretty aesthetically appealing along with lots of efforts involved.
+Yesterday, by chance, I came across one phenomenal website, [Visualizing MBTA Data](http://mbtaviz.github.io/#trains), which made use of `D3.js` and pretty aesthetically appealing along with painstaking efforts involved.
 This intrigued me of making animated **scatterplot** using my favorite, `Pydeck`.

 ## Initial method

-After combing through gallery sections of [Pydeck](https://deckgl.readthedocs.io), I initially thought Pathlayer would work.
+After combing through gallery sections of [Pydeck](https://deckgl.readthedocs.io), I initially thought **Pathlayer** would do trick.
 On top of subway network lines, I might be able to draw stations with varying sizes according to the number of passengers.

 ![](https://deckgl.readthedocs.io/en/latest/_images/path_layer.png)
 Source: https://deckgl.readthedocs.io